8i/UnityPlugin_Documentation_RTD/docs/source/Components/PatAsset.rst

 ============================================================

 | This is the main API for configuration and control of PAT playback.
+| It is a superset of the shared IEightiAsset interface, providing access to PAT specific API.
 | This is not an exhaustive API listing, but the following are of special note:

 - EnableAudio